 How To Recognize Gaslighting And What to Do About It

-Updated April 8, 2024by Regain Editorial Team
+Updated November 4, 2024by Regain Editorial Team

 Does your partner accuse you of being suspicious or “too sensitive”?
 Do you question whether what you remember is real?
 Do you often doubt yourself and your perception of things?
 These can be signs that you're experiencing a technique called "gaslighting."
+Gaslighting is a form of emotional abuse that can significantly impact the mental health of the person being gaslit.

 According to the APA dictionary, gaslighting means “to manipulate another person into doubting his or her perceptions, experiences, or understanding of events.”

 Usually, gaslighting techniques start small.
-Pair this with the fact that most gaslighters specialize in discrediting their partner’s views and perceptions, and it can be challenging to identify when someone uses gaslighting as a form of manipulation and abuse.
+Pair this with the fact that most gaslighters specialize in discrediting their partner’s views and perceptions, and it can be challenging to identify when someone uses gaslighting as a form of manipulation and emotional abuse.
 But there are ways to recognize gaslighting and break free from its potentially damaging effects.
 In this post, we’ll examine some of those and provide examples of gaslighting to illuminate how it can impact your relationships and mental health.

 Getty/Xavier Lorenzo